CESNET/CzechLight-br2-external/doc/architecture.md

 Unlike the NETCONF access which has its own SSH key store (but uses regular system-wide accounts for UIDs, etc), there's a separate "store" of SSH keys for direct shell access.
 Put public keys into `/cfg/ssh-user-auth/$USERNAME` ([configured here](../package/czechlight-cfg-fs/czechlight-cfg-fs.mk)).
+This pubkey store supports modifications and querying over the `/czechlight-system:authentication/users` YANG model.

 ## Debugging, Installing Custom Software, Packages, Utilities, etc